Skip to Main Content

 The Cultural Test, Qualifying Spend and Common Disqualifiers

-Qualification for the French film incentive program rests on two pillars: passing the CNC cultural points test, and ensuring your spend is genuinely 'French' under the rules.
-Get either one wrong and the credit shrinks fast — sometimes to zero.
+Qualifying for the French film incentive program rests on two things: passing the CNC cultural points test, and making sure your spend is truly 'French' under the rules.
+Get either one wrong and the credit shrinks fast, at times to zero.

-- Pass the CNC cultural test — typically requiring 18+ points out of a scale that rewards French/European cast, crew, locations and language
+• Pass the CNC cultural test — mostly needing 18+ points out of a scale that rewards French/European cast, crew, locations and language

-- Engage a French production services company that will be the legal claimant of the credit
+• Engage a French production services firm that will be the legal claimant of the credit

-- Document every invoice in line with CNC audit standards — French TVA invoices, French bank settlement, French payroll for crew
+• Document each invoice in line with CNC audit standards — French TVA invoices, French bank settlement, French payroll for crew

 What Counts as Qualifying Spend

-Qualifying expenditure includes French-resident cast and crew salaries (subject to caps on above-the-line fees), French location fees and permits, French equipment rental, French post-production and VFX, French hotel and travel for the crew, and most goods and services purchased from French vendors.
-Above-the-line spend on non-French talent is generally excluded or heavily capped, even if the work is performed on French soil.
+Qualifying spend covers French-resident cast and crew salaries (with caps on above-the-line fees), French location fees and permits, French gear rental, French post-prod and VFX, French hotel and travel for the crew, and most goods and services bought from French vendors.
+Above-the-line spend on non-French talent is mostly left out or heavily capped, even when the work is done on French soil.

 What Doesn't Qualify

-The most common surprises: foreign cast and director fees beyond the statutory cap, equipment shipped in from outside France, services invoiced by foreign vendors even if delivered in France, and any spend on shooting days that occur outside France.
-Producer fees and sales agent commissions are usually out of scope.
-International producers sometimes assume that a French invoicing wrapper around a foreign service will qualify — it generally does not, and the CNC audit will catch it.
+The most common surprises are foreign cast and director fees beyond the statutory cap, gear shipped in from outside France, services invoiced by foreign vendors even when delivered in France, and any spend on shooting days that happen outside France.
+Producer fees and sales agent commissions are mostly out of scope.
+Global producers at times assume a French invoicing wrapper around a foreign service will qualify, but it mostly does not, and the CNC audit will catch it.

 The Points Test in Practice

-The cultural test awards points for elements such as French or EU language dialogue, French or EU citizens in key creative roles, French shooting locations, French heritage themes and French post-production.
-Most international productions clear the threshold without contortion provided they shoot meaningful days in France and use French heads of department.
-If your script is set entirely outside France with an entirely non-EU cast, the test gets harder — and that is the moment to talk to a French production services partner before you commit to the TRIP route.
+The cultural test awards points for things like French or EU language dialogue, French or EU citizens in key creative roles, French shooting locations, French heritage themes and French post-prod.
+Most global shoots clear the threshold with ease, since they shoot meaningful days in France and use French heads of department.
+If your script is set fully outside France with a fully non-EU cast, the test gets harder.
+That is the moment to talk to a French production services partner before you commit to the TRIP route.

 ACT 04